hashanpererahcse/joget_assignment_Hashan_Perera_Git/readme.md

 * EC2 application servers only accept traffic from the ALB
 * RDS only accepts **MySQL (port 3306)** from EC2 app security group
 * No public access to private subnets or the RDS instance
-* (Optional) Bastion host can be used for admin SSH access, restricted to your IP
+* Bastion host can be used for admin SSH access, restricted to your IP

 ## [Hybrid Connectivity Plan]()

 - We're simulating a **Site-to-Site VPN** tunnel using **strongSwan** on the on-prem side and an AWS **Virtual Private Gateway** on the cloud side.
-- **Routing**: Static routes
-- All traffic between the on-prem server and AWS VPC is encrypted using  **IPSec** .

 ## [Backup and Disaster Recovery]()